zhakasm/LibraryMembershipSystem/README.md

 ## 👩‍💻 Student

-Sabirova Zharkynai
+Sabyrova Zharkynai

 ## 📌 Project Description

-Library Membership System is a console-based Java application that manages library members.
+Library Membership System is a console-based Java application designed to manage library members efficiently.
-It allows users to register, update, delete, renew, and cancel memberships.

-The system uses Object-Oriented Programming principles and stores data in files for persistence.
+The system allows users to:
+register new members
+view all members
+update member information
+delete members
+renew memberships
+cancel memberships
+export data to CSV files
+All data is stored in files, ensuring persistence between program runs.

 ---